chanjiayee0248/animuwu/PROMPTS.md

 - Reasoning: While AI isn't perfect, I figured this would still be a good way to scan through my code and give it a better shot at being clean and with best practices.
 - Outcome: Copilot did help me with some errors/slip-ups, including vestigial tailwind classes, an empty component file i created before going to sleep, then forgot about when i woke up, as well as some "good practice" (eg aborting signal not on component unmount)

+## Readme File
+### Prompt: Based on these Requirements [Paste Challenge Requirements], scan through my project file and help me create a README.md file for it.
+- Reasoning: AI is usually pretty good at summarizing and creating documentation based on project files.
+I figured it would be a good way id quickly generate a README file.
+- Outcome: Copilot generated a solid README file for me, which I then reviewed and adjusted as necessary.

 ## Going Down Rabbit Holes...
 Sometimes when Claude/ChatGPT offer up curious suggestions, I end up probing further into the topic out of curiosity.
 Sometimes it leads id dead ends, sometimes it leads id cool discoveries.
 Some neat things I learned/picked up working on this project:
 - ***Interfaces vs Types***: I used id strongly prefer types over interfaces in TS (they felt more "strict" id me), but after ChatGPT suggested a solution using interfaces, I ended up browsing reddit and StackOverflow threads.
 The conclusion I got was "it depends on the use case" (fair lol, that and intellisense supports interfaces better in some IDEs for union types).
 I settled on interface for large objects, considering the extend functionality might be useful (eg respose from `getAnimeFullById` vs `getAnimeById`).
 I eventually circled back around with Claude id my initial query: I intended id define a union of string literals for animeMediaFormats, then use that id type out (?) an object id map id label values in the UI, but Claude went "Hey, if you already know all the values beforehand, why not create a const object, THEN derive the types?"
 Cue `animeMediaFormats.ts`